DigitalPhonetics/IMS-Toucan/README.md

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
 In there, make a copy of any existing pipeline that has Tacotron 2 in its name.
-If your dataset is single-speaker, choose any that is not LibriTTS.
-If your dataset is multi-speaker, choose the one for LibriTTS as your template.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
-Import the function you have just written as *build_path_to_transcript_dict*.
+Import the function you have just written as
+*build_path_to_transcript_dict*.
 Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
 So find the variable *cache_dir* and adapt it to your needs.
 The same goes for the variable